Jocelyn is a published researcher, media commentator, and public speaker.

 Publications:

 Here is a sample of some of my publications.
-Click here to catch up on my PhD research.
+Click here to get an overview on my PhD research.

-J. O. Peltier-Huntley.
-2023.
+Peltier-Huntley, J., & Dias, J. (2023).
 Insights from equity, diversity, and inclusion allies: results from the second phase of an interdisciplinary study on the retention of underrepresented people in mining.
 Presented at World Mining Congress 2023 in Brisbane, Australia.
 Proceedings: https://wmc2023.org/proceedings

-J. O. Peltier-Huntley, 2019.
+Peltier-Huntley, J. (2019).
 Closing the Gender Gap in Canadian Mining: An Interdisciplinary Mixed Methods Study (Thesis).
 University of Saskatchewan

-Microaggressions – Combatting Subtle Sexism Starts with U
+J.O Peltier-Huntley, 2018.
+Microaggressions – Combatting Subtle Sexism Starts with U. 2018 Women in Nuclear Conference.

 The purpose of this paper was to raise awareness towards gender microaggressions, a subtle form of sexism, commonly experienced by women in the workplace and empower conference participants to combat microaggressions with a tool kit of communication strategies.